ryran/pyrite/README.md

 INSTALLATION
 ------------
+1) Clone the repo with `git clone git://github.com/ryran/pyrite.git` OR [download a zip of the source](/ryran/pyrite/zipball/master).

-Clone the repo or download the source and execute the interactive INSTALL script (or if you just want to try it out, you can run pyrite.py from wherever you download it to -- just make sure all of the other files are in the same dir).
+2) Execute the interactive INSTALL script OR if you just want to try it out, you can run pyrite.py from wherever you download it to -- just make sure all of the other files are in the same dir.

 BACKGROUND